LumosLiang/-Learn-System-Design/Systeam Design notes.md

 ### Algorithms

-- Least Connection Method
-  - when there are a large number of persistent client connections which are **unevenly** distributed between the servers.
+- Least Connection Method： when there are a large number of **persistent** client connections which are **unevenly** distributed between the servers.

 - Least Response Time Method > lowest response time

 - Least Bandwidth Method > the server who serve the least amount traffic

-- Round Robin methond
-  - when the servers are of **equal specification** and there are not many persistent connections.
+- Round Robin methond: when the servers are of **equal specification** and there are not many persistent connections.

-- Weighted Round Robin Method
-  - better handle the different specificatioin
+- Weighted Round Robin Method: better handle the different specificatioin

 - IP hash
   - The load balancer routes requests from the same client to the same backend server as long as that server is available.